-The construction of the electrical grid infrastructure, including associated infrastructure, will result in construction activities which require the excavation, infilling or removal of soil exceeding 10m3 from delineated watercourses along the powerline alignment.
+The construction of the Electrical Grid Infrastructure, including associated infrastructure, will result in construction activities which require the excavation, infilling or removal of soil exceeding 10m3 from delineated watercourses along the powerline alignment.
 The powerline will traverse watercourses.
+The footprint of the infrastructure within the watercourse and 32m from the watercourse extent will be approximately 20 000m2 (~2ha).

-Listing Notice 1, Activity 24(ii)
+Listing Notice 1, Activity 24(ii):